-- 1. Every graduate student (third-year and above) is required to attend at least 5 seminars every Fall and Spring Quarter AND enroll in Econ 291 in the Fall and Spring quarters.
-Students should enroll in the section of 291 that corresponds to the seminar(s) they will attend regularly. - 2.
-Student presentation in a seminar or brown bag (i.e. informal workshop series) counts toward meeting the above requirement. - 3.
-Failure to meet this requirement will result in a grade of Unsatisfactory (or No Pass) in Economics 291. - 4.
+Every graduate student (third-year and above) is required to enroll in Econ 291 AND attend at least 5 seminars of their selected Econ 291 topic every Fall and Spring Quarter.
+Students should enroll in the section of 291 that corresponds to the seminars they will attend regularly.

+Student presentation in a seminar or brown bag (i.e. informal workshop series) counts toward meeting the above requirement.

+Failure to meet this requirement will result in a grade of Unsatisfactory (or No Pass) in Economics 291.

 The above requirement of 5 seminars per quarter is the absolute minimum.
 Students are strongly encouraged to attend more than the minimum.
 (Seminar attendance is strongly recommended for first and second year students.)